 What do you think is that one thing which is common for all of us?
-Undoubtedly, it is our Mother Earth, and we all are aware of the current status of our only home.
+Undoubtedly, it is Mother Earth, and we all are aware of the current status of our only home.
 And to protect our lives, we need to protect our home’s first.
-Our planet is unable to handle the repercussions of our actions and which has already resulted in climate change, increased carbon footprint, water crises, food crises, and what not!
+But, unfortunately, our planet cannot handle the repercussions of our actions, which has already resulted in climate change, increased carbon footprint, water crises, food crises, and what not!

-We can always defend our limitless intentions to continue exploiting resources for the reasons like increasing population, excessive demand for products, etc., but there is one inevitable reason why we must stop harming nature, and that is- to be able to save our only Earth.
+We can always defend our limitless intentions to continue exploiting resources for the reasons like increasing population, excessive demand for products, etc… Still, there is one inevitable reason we must stop harming nature, and that is- to be able to save our only Earth.
 Isn’t the reason serious enough for us to change our lifestyle choices?
-It is incredibly crucial for us to acknowledge the causes and to find eco-friendly alternatives for a better world.
+It is incredibly crucial for us to acknowledge the causes and find eco-friendly alternatives for a better world.
 Time is now & choice is ours.

 It is never too late to start and do something good for the existing beings and future generations.